Anjuharidas4/Hotel-Booking-/README.md

 ### <ins> Data Manupulation </ins>

 ##### 1) In which year did the maximum number of bookings occur, considering individual hotels in three years.
-Also which month and ?

 <img width="712" alt="Screenshot 2023-10-09 at 9 58 10 PM" src="https://github.com/Anjuharidas4/Hotel-Booking-Analysis/assets/108412331/11932b4d-c46c-427f-be9b-bfa347f12a0f">

 #####  - In terms of bookings, 2016 exceeded 2015 with over 55 bookings, marking it as the year with the highest numbers.
 However, there was a decrease in bookings in 2017, which still outperformed the numbers from 2015.

 <img width="588" alt="Screenshot 2023-10-09 at 9 48 22 PM" src="https://github.com/Anjuharidas4/Hotel-Booking-Analysis/assets/108412331/eddaf22e-9763-4ea0-900f-db1bd1c743b9">